dathinaios/dathinaios.github.io/content/posts/virtual_sound_environments.md

 defined or partly-defined sequences, as described in the section on cutscenes.

-## Conclusion {#frame_conclusion}
+## Conclusion

 Although the construction of virtual sound environments is still dominated by a visual focus, it is possible that such 'worlds' can be implemented in a perceptually convincing way.
-This paper presented a few concepts to assist in the design of such environments by identifying their main building blocks.
+This article presented a few concepts to assist in the design of such environments by identifying their main building blocks.
 In addition, it indicated relations to problems known from video game design and their respective solutions.